borbkz/MapSorter/README.md

 ```

 ## Output
 Plaintext CSV file that can be opened in any spreadsheet program.
-Contains the difficulting rating, as well as any unfinished maps.
+Contains the difficulting rating, pro/tp times, as well as any unfinished maps.

 ## Usage:
 In any KZtimer enabled server, paste the console output from the finished maps option into a text file and run the following command in the terminal: